 Step 3.
 Confirm the file system and be sure you check the “Perform a quick format” option.
 Click “OK”.

-After formatting, if you find you delete important files on it, please stop using this drive and recover files with data recovery software or backup images immediately.
+After formatting, if you find you have deleted important files on it, please stop using this drive and recover files with data recovery software or backup images immediately.

 1️⃣ Take sufficient time before formatting to verify the disk types, format method, and level.